-aviation facility means a communication, navigation or surveillance facility identified in Appendix 1 of the State Planning Policy Guideline: Strategic Airports and Aviation Facilities.
+aviation facility means a communication, navigation or surveillance facility identified in Appendix 2 of the State Planning Policy-state interest guideline: Strategic Airports and Aviation Facilities.

 best practice environmental management see the Environmental Protection Act 1994, section 21.

 biosecurity means the protection of the economy, environment and public health from negative impacts associated with pests, diseases and weeds, and involves coordinated efforts to: